P-E Loop System

-The PE loop system installed on the beamline uses the Sawyer–Tower measurement method (Sawyer & Tower, 1930), shown in Fig. 1, for two reasons.
-First, the environment surrounding the automated X-ray diffraction set-up can be electromagnetically noisy because of the many stepper motor controllers that are needed to operate the system.
+The classic demonstration that a sample is ferroelectric is to measure a spontaneous polarisation (P) that is switchable by the application of an electric field (E) – namely a P-E hysteresis loop.
+The P-E loop system installed on the beamline uses either a direct measurement of the current across the sample or the Sawyer–Tower measurement method (Sawyer & Tower, 1930), shown in Fig. 1.
+The second method is privileged for two reasons.
+First, the environment surrounding the automated x-ray diffraction setup can be electromagnetically noisy because of the many stepper motor controllers that are needed to operate the system.
 This makes detection of small currents very difficult and it is more convenient to integrate the current on a sense capacitor, giving a degree of immunity to the electromagnetic noise.
-Secondly, whilst it may normally be possible to shield the sample from the noise by enclosing in a metallic Faraday cage, this is not consistent with the requirement to allow access to the sample for the incident X-ray beam.
+Secondly, whilst it may normally be possible to shield the sample from the noise by enclosing in a metallic Faraday cage, this is not consistent with the requirement to allow access to the sample for the incident and scattered/diffracted x-ray beams.

 Figure 1: Circuit diagram of the Sawyer–Tower measurement system implemented on the XMaS beamline.
 The device under test (DUT) is placed in series with a sense capacitor.
 The voltage across the capacitor is monitored with an electrometer, and compared with the voltage applied to the DUT via the monitor voltage output from the amplifier.
 Back-to-back diodes are placed across the electrometer input for protection in the event of a sample breakdown.
 The circuit is shorted via a relay at the start of each experiment, or by shorting out the electrometer, via the beamline control system.